Adhering to Travel Guidelines

 Allowable travel expenditures include: transportation costs, lodging costs, sustenance cost (meals), conference registration fees, and visa fees.
 Personal expenses incurred during travel such as laundry service, valet parking, entertainment, and transportation to and from meals are not reimbursable costs.
 The cost of alcoholic beverages is not reimbursable.
 Failure to comply with RFCUNY’s travel policy will result in denial of reimbursement for out-of-policy expenditures.

-During March 2016 and April 2016, Governor Cuomo issued executive orders requiring all New York State agencies, departments, boards, authorities, and commissions to bar any requests for publicly funded or publicly sponsored travel to North Carolina or Mississippi.
+In April 2016, Governor Cuomo issued an executive order requiring all New York State agencies, departments, boards, authorities, and commissions to bar any requests for publicly funded or publicly sponsored travel to Mississippi.

-CUNY has interpreted the executive orders to include a ban on travel to those states by CUNY employees "using funds that come from outside sources such as grants, MOUs or contracts, including funds administered by the CUNY Research Foundation..."
+CUNY has interpreted the executive order to include a ban on travel to Mississippi by CUNY employees “using funds that come from outside sources such as grants, MOUs or contracts, including funds administered by the CUNY Research Foundation...”

-RFCUNY understands that sentence to mean that CUNY employees may not direct or allow RFCUNY employees working with them at a CUNY campus to travel to North Carolina or Mississippi "in connection with [the] work they are doing for CUNY".
-Thus, all travel by either a CUNY or RFCUNY employee to North Carolina or Mississippi using RFCUNY held funds is banned irrespective of the source of the funding (Federal, State/City, private or college funds).
+RFCUNY understands CUNY’s interpretation of the executive order to mean that CUNY employees may not direct or allow RFCUNY employees working with them at a CUNY campus to travel to Mississippi "in connection with [the] work they are doing for CUNY".
+Thus, all travel by either a CUNY or RFCUNY employee to Mississippi using RFCUNY held funds is banned irrespective of the funding source (Federal, State/City, private or college funds).

 Other Considerations